-- Fastest Speed – The exact speed of a Shetland horse is difficult to estimate due to many factors such as age, terrain, training and health.
-With the right circumstances, these little ponies can run up to 20 miles per hour.
+- Fastest Speed – The exact speed of a Shetland horse is difficult to estimate due to many factors, such as age, terrain, training, and health.
+These little ponies can run up to 20 miles per hour with the right circumstances.

 Features and character

-This breed of pony is very fun, intelligent, easygoing, and fast-learning.
-There are two different categories of miniature horses: the A category, which is for those who are under 82cm, and the B category, which is for larger miniature horses with an average height ranging between 82 and 91 cm.
+This pony breed is enjoyable, intelligent, easygoing, and fast-learning.
+There are two categories of miniature horses: the A category, which is for those under 82cm, and the B category, which is for larger miniature horses with an average height ranging between 82 and 91 cm.

 Miniature Horses are small and proportional, like a large horse in miniature format.
-The body is well-muscled, with small, straight legs that can be somewhat turned inward.
-They can have all different kinds of coat colors, and the features can also vary since miniature horses are not a firmly established breed, but all horses that meet the requirements can be registered.
-Some specimens look like fine thoroughbred horses, while others are a bit chubby and tougher.
-Most popular are the mini horses that have clear features of Arabian or English thoroughbreds.
+The body is well-muscled, with tiny, straight legs that can be turned inward.
+They can have different coat colors, and the features can also vary since miniature horses are not a firmly established breed, but all horses that meet the requirements can be registered.
+Some specimens look like fine thoroughbred horses, while others are chubby and tougher.
+Most popular are the mini horses with apparent Arabian or English thoroughbred features.

-- Lifespan – They live longer, even longer than the regular horse, with a lifespan of 25-35 years.
-The oldest miniature horse was named Angel and aged 50 years old!
+- Lifespan – Miniature horses live longer, even longer than regular horses, with a lifespan of 25-35 years.
+The oldest miniature horse was named Angel and was 50 years old!

-- Health Issues – Its common for the breed to experience issues related to their back and joints because of their small legs not being suitable for supporting their large heads and body weight.
+- Health Issues – It’s common for the breed to experience issues related to their back and joints because their tiny legs are unsuitable for supporting their large heads and body weight.